motionproto/pf2e-reignmaker/docs/BUILD_SYSTEM.md

 ```
 This will:
 1. Clean the `dist` folder
-2. Run Python build scripts to combine data files
+2. Run Python build scripts to combine data for factions and structures (from archive)
+3. Generate TypeScript types
-3. Build the module with Vite
+4. Build the module with Vite
-4. Copy everything to your FoundryVTT modules directory
+5. Copy everything to your FoundryVTT modules directory

 Use this for local testing in Foundry VTT.

+**Note on Data Architecture:**
+As of December 2025, all Action, Event, and Incident data is now defined directly in TypeScript pipeline files (`src/pipelines/`).
+The legacy JSON data files have been moved to `archived-implementations/data-json/` for historical reference.
+The build process only compiles factions and structures JSON (which remain in use).

 ### Build Only
 ```bash